collective live+work spaces

 Accommodation (160m²)

-3 rooms being suitable for couples .
-Rear rooms morning sunrise, front afternoon and sunset.
+Rear rooms briefly get morning sunrise, front afternoon and sunset.
 Top floor has a decent view over houses to the hillside, the 2nd floor has a partial view of the top of the hills, 1st floor (pods, premium room) have none.

 Outdoors (225m²)

-The kitchen is of course the hub of the house with access through to the garden, also functioning a way-stop and interaction point thus having a banquette nook to sit.
-With the casual workspace directly connected this will address the desire of people to be in the 'hub' of things without obstrutcting use.
-With a sliding partition for when cookups happen but folks are still working, yet not in the library.
+The kitchen is of course the hub of the house being the primary access and through to the garden via the lounge, functioning a way-stop and interaction point thus having a banquette to sit.
+With the casual workspace directly connected this will address the desire of people to be in the 'hub' of things without getting in the way.

 Layouts